How the OAR improves data quality

 The OAR’s technical team runs regular training exercises to develop and refine the algorithm, which is based on a statistical model.
 In addition to these training exercises, the OAR team continually moderates data in the tool to ensure a high quality of data and maintain the trust of our valued users.
 We also reactively moderate data, when discrepancies are reported to us by users.

-How data is processed
+How name and address data is processed

 Every line of data contributed to the OAR is processed by a deduplication algorithm.